 The Baby Boomer Statistics

 Western countries are facing a demographic tidal wave.
-According to UN estimates, the elderly people in the world today constitute about 9 per cent of the total population.
-The population of elderly persons is likely to reach 22 per cent of the total population by the year 2025.
+According to UN estimates the population of elderly persons is likely to reach 22 per cent of the total world population by the year 2025.

 In China children traditionally take care of their parents and grand parents.
-In future they are going to find this much more onerous.
+But in future with the imbalance oof young and old and increased life expectancy they are going to find this much more onerous.

 Theoretically it is possible for one Chinese youngster to have to support himself, two parents and four grandparents.
 Often referred to as the "4:2:1" phenomenon.